Aurora Elements

 Using Aurora Elements

-- Loading the Aurora.js library
+- Step 1: Loading the arise.js library into your checkout page.

 Add the script tag to your checkout page: